JoshuasProgramming/Kocoon/README.md

 * There wasn't a UI/UX design, so I had to learn design skills
 * Updating my knowledge on responsive design.
+* Looking for ways to minimise the amount of code that I write

 # Final Product 1920x1080 Desktop